 Bay Hill Mansion B&B, Bodega Bay

 It truly is a mansion, sitting like a white and blue-trimmed wedding cake on a coastal bluff overlooking the Pacific Ocean.
 Rent a single room, several rooms, or the whole mansion.
 Each of the five guest rooms are individually designed, including three king suites, with restful, Victorian-inspired decor, and a choice of super-pillow-top or luxury memory-foam beds.
 It’s all about luxury, actually, from the deep soaking tubs in the marble baths, to 1000-thread-count linens and Turkish cotton towels, to remote-controlled infrared fireplaces, a personal concierge for kayaking, horseback riding and such, and a choice of two homemade breakfast menus daily.
-Note: the property is home to two friendly dogs, and also welcomes canine guests in the Captain's Suite (with prior approval and advance reservations).
+Note: the property is home to a friendly dog, and also welcomes canine guests in the Captain's Suite (with prior approval and advance reservations).

 Bay Hill Mansion, 3919 Bay Hill Road, Bodega Bay, 877-468-1588

 Sonoma Creek Inn, Sonoma

-This darling, reasonably priced 16-room hideaway has been recently updated, for colorfully decorated rooms with private outdoor patios or porches, flat screen TVs, Keurig coffee makers and mini-refrigerators.
-The country chic décor is bright and cheerful, with amenities like chess games, a pet friendly policy, and soothing garden courtyard set with a fountain.
+This darling, reasonably priced 16-room hideaway has been recently updated, for colorfully decorated rooms with private outdoor patios or porches, flat screen TVs, Keurig coffee makers, and mini-refrigerators.
+The country chic décor is bright and cheerful, with amenities like chess games, a pet friendly policy, and a soothing garden courtyard with a fountain.
 Staying here is a deal, too, since besides reasonable rates, the hosts offer complimentary tasting passes at area wineries.
-Plus, they’ve partnered with Sonoma Adventures for a $5 per-person discount on bicycle rentals, perfect for touring the many terrific shops and restaurants of the nearby Sonoma Square.

 239 Boyes Blvd., Sonoma, 707-939-9463